- Age Range: 7-11 on admission

 Young person, 2018

-We also set great store by fun and games, and use a wide range of leisure activities to engage children and give them a sense of well-being from taking part.
+We also provide fun and games and use a wide range of leisure activities to engage children and give them a sense of well-being from taking part.
+We actively promote joining clubs and encourage peer relationships.